benhook1013/space-game/lib/components/README.md

 Gameplay entities and reusable pieces.

-- Includes player, enemy, asteroid and bullet components.
+- Includes player, enemy, asteroid, bullet, mineral pickup and magnet components.
 - Each extends a Flame component and mixes in `HasGameReference<SpaceGame>` when it needs game context.
 - Use simple hit boxes like `CircleHitbox` or `RectangleHitbox` with `HasCollisionDetection` on the game.
+- Shared mixins like `DebugHealthText` provide common behaviours such as rendering health values while in debug mode.
 - Pull tunable values from `constants.dart` and asset references from `assets.dart`.
 - Bullet, asteroid and enemy components use small object pools to reduce